Frequently Asked Questions

 When will your next book be out?

 I usually write one book a year.
-For a long time the books came out in mid-to-late summer.
-Now we're starting different schedule, with release in early winter.
-Since things don't always go as planned, please watch my website and blog for news.
+Sometimes things don’t go well, and I fall behind schedule.
+Please watch my website and blog for news.
 If you subscribe to my blog on this website (at upper right of the blog page, you'll find a link you can click on), you'll get the news in your inbox.
 You will not be swamped, I promise.
-The blog posts happen at irregular intervals.
+The blog posts happen erratically.

 When will your books be available in audio format?